JoelIndurkar/TeikoTechnical/README.md

 output/             generated CSV tables and PNG plots (from make pipeline)
 ```

 The pipeline and the API are intentionally separate. `load_data.py` and `analysis.py` run once to build the database and write static outputs.
 The API reads from that database at request time.
-This separation allows the dashboard to support dynamic filtering - changing condition, treatment, or sample type - without re-running the analysis.
+This separation allows the dashboard to support dynamic filtering (changing condition, treatment, or sample type) without re-computing the analysis.

 The frontend has no business logic.
 All aggregation and statistical computation happens in the backend.
 The React components handle rendering and interaction; the API handles the numbers.